TAKE A LOOK

 TOUR WITH FAST CO/LA CREATIVITY EVENT

-Hauser & Wirth, if you are not already familiar, is a contemporary art gallery, bookstore, urban garden and farm (oy, there are chickens!!), host-er of a restaurant – Manuela – and an event space.
+Hauser & Wirth is a contemporary art gallery, bookstore, urban garden and farm (oy, there are chickens!!), host-er of a restaurant – Manuela – and event space.
 Whew!
 I didn't know what to look at first.
 Jason Rhoades' neon assemblage was leaving, so I started there.
-If you're interested in joining me, email here.
+If you're interested in joining me for a return visit, email here.